MyPoints Review 2023: Is It Legit or a Waste of Time?

-Most importantly, would you like to earn extra money for doing any of that?
+How would you like to earn extra money for doing these things?

-If you answered YES to any of those questions, you might be interested in MyPoints.
+If you answered YES to any of those questions, MyPoints may be for you.

 MyPoints is an online rewards platform that awards points for shopping online, taking surveys, watching videos, playing games, and more.
-You can use MyPoints online or on the free mobile app.
+They have been around since 1996 and have paid out over $236 million in gift cards and Paypal cash to more than 10 million members.

-Points are redeemable for cash through PayPal, as gift cards, or by credits to your United MileagePlus account.
-Gift cards are available for popular retailers like Amazon, Barnes and Noble, iTunes, and more.
+The points you earn for your online activities are redeemable for cash through PayPal, gift cards to your favorite retailers, or for credits to your United MileagePlus account.
+Popular gift card redemptions include Amazon, Barnes and Noble, Apple, and more.
 The value of the points varies based on how you redeem them.

 A word of caution: MyPoints is not a scam, but it’s not a get-rich-quick miracle, either.
 No online rewards platform is.
 So, keep your expectations realistic.